isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 third_nav_title: Signature Programmes
 ---
 <h2>Our Beliefs and Desired Outcomes:</h2>
-<p>Every child can be a leader.
-Our Xinmin Academy of Leaders adopts a whole-school
+<p>At Xinmin Academy of Leaders, we believe that every child has the potential
-approach to provide a range of programmes and projects that will groom every student to lead hearts and minds with confidence.</p>
+to lead.
+Guided by a whole-school approach, the Academy offers a spectrum of programmes and projects designed to nurture confident leaders who inspire hearts and minds.
+In line with our Desired Xinmin Outcomes (Every Xinmin Student a Confident Leader), we aim to develop leaders who are rooted in strong values with a strong sense of purpose, and lead with empathy and integrity — individuals who are self-aware, display moral courage and resilience, are guided by the school’s core values, and inspires and work effectively with others towards shared goals.
+Through our progressive, multi-tiered developmental programme, students cultivate resilience, strengthen their sense of purpose to serve, and hone their communication skills to lead with conviction and compassion.</p>
-<p>In Xinmin, students are empowered to take ownership in their learning.
+<p>At Xinmin Academy of Leaders, our guiding motto — <strong>Listen, Learn, and Lead </strong>—
-Our Academy develops leaders beyond the Desired Xinmin Outcomes for Leadership through a multi-tiered programme that develops confident leaders who lead with compassion.</p>
+reflects our commitment to nurturing principled and exemplary leaders.
-<p>We strive towards leaders who lead with a heart; being self-aware and
+The Academy is anchored by three leadership boards: the <strong>CCA Leaders Board</strong>; <strong>Peer Support Board; </strong>and the <strong>Student Council</strong>.
+They are united under the <strong>Xinmin Council of Exemplary Leaders (XCEL)</strong>, who unite and bridge the efforts of these leadership boards.
+Together, they serve as the collective voice of the student body, serving the student body and shaping the culture and spirit of the school.</p>
-mindful of those around them whilst displaying moral courage with the school’s core values in mind.
-Students develop resilience, a stronger purpose to serve as a leader and communication skills through our multi-tiered developmental programme.</p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Xinmin%20Academy%20of%20Leaders/x_a_l_1.jpg">
 </div>